 Areas that are always or often damp, such as Kitchens, Bathrooms, Laundry/Utility rooms, and Basements, are common locations for mould growth in homes.

 Spores from dried mould are very dangerous and should be cleaned with caution.
 Never scrape or scratch dried mould, because the spores will become airborne and create a serious inhalation risk.
-According to companies like Accurate electric plumbing heating & air, most mould infested areas are relatively small and are usually the result of small leaks or plumbing problems.
+Most mould infested areas are relatively small and are usually the result of small leaks or plumbing problems.
 If the problem is more internal such as on insulation or throughout a carpet, the only solution is to have the items professionally removed before being replaced.
 The carpet cleaning san antonio is a good choice for the same.
 You can also remove dirt and stains from the carpet with the help of skilled technicians from a reputed cleaning company like Knights of Cleaning.
 Mouldy areas more than 1m2 are considered “heavily infested” and professional removal is strongly advised.
 With the help of Mould Busters Ireland one can keep their space clean.

 Black Mould or what is referred to often as Toxic Mould are common terms used to describe a slimy, greenish-black substance which can result in a very serious health risk.
 While toxic black mould is less common than other mould species it is far from rare.
 Cellulose is the only known host for the dangerous strains of Stachybotrys and Memnoniella, which produce mycotoxins.
 The mycotoxins grow in damp areas.
 Substances, where this mould can be found, include places where water has soaked wood, ceiling tile, wall panelling, studs, cellulose insulation, gypsum board, carpet backing, cardboard and other items made of natural fibres such as cotton can act as a host.
 It can infest areas on the floors, walls and ceilings.
 Mould problems resulting from flooding should be treated professionally to avoid health risks.

 An independent analytics laboratory performs all our testings, we outsource this service to avoid any conflict of interest and to provide independent results.

 You can also try simply to use DIY kits available on www.mouldcheck.ie